 Manage OLE

-• An OLE object may display actual contents—for example, the contents of a chart.
-In this case, the chart is activated in PowerPoint, the chart interface loads, and you get to modify the chart’s data within the PowerPoint app.
+- An OLE object may display its actual contents, such as the contents of a chart.
+In this case, the chart is activated in PowerPoint, the chart interface loads, and you get to modify the chart’s data within the PowerPoint.

 Adding OLE Object Frames to Slides

-Assuming you already created a chart in Microsoft Excel and want to embed that chart in a slide as an OLE Object Frame using Aspose.Slides for .NET, you can do it this way:
+Assuming you have already created a chart in Microsoft Excel and want to embed it in a slide as an OLE object frame using Aspose.Slides for .NET, you can do it this way:

-4. Add the OleObjectFrame to the slide containing the array of bytes and other information about the OLE object.
+- Add the OleObjectFrame to the slide containing the byte array and other information about the OLE object.

 In the example below, we added a chart from an Excel file to a slide as an OleObjectFrame using Aspose.Slides for .NET.